1. The monitoring core

 3.4.
 Is the CMC freely-available?

-The CMC is included as a component in the Checkmk Enterprise Editions.
-The Checkmk Enterprise Free Edition is cost-free, the Checkmk Enterprise Editions and the Checkmk Enterprise Managed Services Edition are available via subscriptions.
+The CMC is included as a component in the Enterprise Editions.
+The Free Edition is cost-free.
+The Standard Edition and the Managed Services Edition are available via subscriptions.